Objectway/grunt-zabcache/README.md

 Type: `Boolean`
 Default value: `false`

 Specifies whether to write the "prefer-online" entry in the "SETTINGS:" section or not.
-[More information](http://www.whatwg.org/specs/web-apps/current-work/multipage/browsers.html#appcache).

 ### Target fields